 Old Town Hall

-A shot of Old Town Hall can be seen when the parents are arriving at the Halloween party.
-Built back in 1816, it still stands strong as the oldest municipal building in town.
+A shot of Old Town Hall is visible when the parents are arriving at the Halloween party.
+Built back in 1816, the hall still stands strong as the oldest municipal building in town.
 Today you can explore the Salem Museum.
 Additionally, during the Halloween season, you can enjoy live productions of “Cry Innocent” and “History Alive.”

 Locaton: 32 Derby Square, Salem, MA 01970

 The Sanderson Sisters Cottage/Opening scenes

 Pioneer Village was used for scenes involving the The Sanderson Sisters Cottage.
 This picturesque village, created in 1930 in Forest River Park, was the perfect choice for the film as the real life village was constructed to resemble what Salem looked like in 1630.
 Weekend tours are available from June-September for just a few bucks.
 Pioneer Village is considered the first living history museum in the US.
 Throughout the village, you will find many gorgeous examples of colonial architecture.

 The old Phillips Elementary School where the high school scenes were shot has been closed for many years (it shut down a year before Hocus Pocus filming began).
 The exterior will look familiar.
 In addition, the scene where Allison returns Max’s phone number shot in Salem Common, which is a beautiful area just adjacent to the school.